OldTyT/oldtyt.xyz/content/cv.md

 #### Responsibilities

-I have been supporting the observability of the platform.
+I have been creating and maintaining the observability platform.
 My responsibilities included:
 - Building rpm packages
 - By writing the jenkins job
 - Writing exporters for opensearch